-Commander Ashleigh McKensie glanced at her mach meter after nosing her F/A-18 Hornet over into a shallow dive with her burners lit.
+Commander Ashleigh McKensie glanced at her mach meter after nosing her F/A-18 Hornet into a shallow dive with her burners lit.
 She was only 2400 feet above the water, not much room to dive, but she had to run that missile out of fuel before it got to her.
-Two point zero on the meter - zero point two mach faster than her F-18C Hornet would do in low level flight but still a little slower than the Soviet missile on her tail.
+Two point zero on the mach meter - zero point two mach faster than her F/A-18C Hornet should do in low level flight but still a little slower than the Soviet missile on her tail.

-"Commander that missile is a hundred feet behind you and gaining slowly - your last flares ignited behind it!" yelled Gator Two, McKensie's wingman.
-She dove a little steeper, the water was approaching fast, her life had already begun flashing before her - there was nothing more she could do - other than eject and let that missile take her favorite Hornet into the deep blue.
-Her hand had just reached the ejection handle when she heard Gator Two yell: "EJECT, EJECT, EJECT" - just before the missile flew up her starboard engine exhaust and exploded. . .
+"Commander that missile is a hundred yards behind you and gaining slowly - your last flares ignited behind it!" yelled Gator Two, McKensie's wingman.
+Her life had already begun flashing before her - there was nothing more she could do - other than eject and let that missile take her favorite Hornet into the deep blue.
+She heard Gator Two yell: "EJECT, EJECT, EJECT".
+She yanked the throttles and the stick back in an effort to slow down enough to eject.
+This caused the missile to swing wide and then overcorrect She looked over her shoulder and saw the heat seeking missile re-converging on her vertical track and then the exhaust expired - the missile was out of fuel - but it was too late.
+It was too close.
+Before she could accelerate the missile flew into her starboard engine and exploded . . .